-- Articulate the attributes of an education professional entering the field. - Differentiate and summarize the major educational philosophies and historical events that have influenced the progression of educational practice. - 3.
-Describe the role of law in education with emphasis on the rights and responsibilities of teachers and learners. - 4.
-Develop a preliminary personal philosophy of teaching and learning. - Discuss the characteristics and roles of the teacher, the student, and the school in today's education. - Identify effective teaching methods, instructional strategies and learning styles. - Evaluate the Lesson Planning Process using various lesson planning templates, formats, and rubrics. - 8.
+- 3. Describe the role of law in education with emphasis on the rights and responsibilities of teachers and learners. - 4.
+Develop a preliminary personal philosophy of teaching and learning. - 5.
+Discuss the characteristics and roles of the teacher, the student, and the school in today's education. - 6.
+Identify effective teaching methods, instructional strategies and learning styles. - 7.
+Evaluate the Lesson Planning Process using various lesson planning templates, formats, and rubrics. - 8.
 Explain classroom management techniques. - 9.
 Identify different types of diversity in the classroom environment, particularly in high-needs schools.
 1 - 10.
 Describe how learning differences are manifested in schools, particularly in high-needs schools.
-1 - Describe how teachers use multiple methods of assessment to engage learners in their own growth, to monitor learner progress. - 12.
+1 - 11.
+Describe how teachers use multiple methods of assessment to engage learners in their own growth, to monitor learner progress.
+1 - 12.
 Describe how teachers use multiple methods of assessment to modify instruction and inform decision making.
 1 - 13.
 Identify the role of Standards and High Stakes Testing in the life of an educational professional.
-1

-- 14. Complete 24 hours internship in a classroom, preferably a bilingual classroom in a high-needs school.
+1 - 14.
+Complete 24 hours internship in a classroom, preferably a bilingual classroom in a high-needs school.
 1 - 15.
 Document and reflect on your observations throughout your internship.
-1 - Construct an individualized map to teacher licensure in the State of New Mexico.
+1 - 16.
+Construct an individualized map to teacher licensure in the State of New Mexico.